JayK0818/javascript-study-notes/Node/module/readme.md

 - The file has **.js** extension, and the closest package.json contains "type": "module"
 - The file has a **.js** extension, the closest package,json dose not contain "type": "commonjs", and the module contains eS module syntax.
 - A file extension must be provided when using the import keyword to resolve relative or absolute specifiers
+- *import* statements are permitted only in ES modules, but dynamic *import()* expressions are supported in Commonjs for loading ES modules.

+- No default extensions
+- No folder mains

   data:URLs are supported